ansys/pyansys-heart/README.rst

         git clone https://github.com/ansys/pyansys-heart

    Since this is a private repository you may need to provide your github username.
-   Alternatively you can download and unpack the zip file from `PyAnsys-Heart`_
+   Alternatively you can download and unpack the zip file from `PyAnsys Heart`_

 2. Create a fresh-clean Python environment and activate it.
 Make sure you use one of the supported Python versions.
 Refer to the official `venv`_  or `conda`_ documentation if you require further information:

    Through `venv`_: